jannikh00/HabitCoachAI/README.md

 - Enforced authentication on the dashboard using @login_required to prevent anonymous-user errors in streak/HRV queries
 - Completed integration of the new navigation and styling across templates
 - Resolved logout routing and template discovery issues (users/logout.html) and fixed static file loading to ensure consistent UI across all screens
+- Refining details

+---

+## Progress (Week 9)

+- Added an **About & Methods** page explaining how HabitCoach AI is grounded in:
+  - Tiny Habits behavior design (Ref-A, Tiny Habits PDF)
+  - HRV-based readiness from sports science (Ref-B, Frontiers in Sports & Active Living)
+  - Simple, interpretable predictive modeling (Ref-C, ISL 2e)
+- Added a **“How to Use HabitCoach AI” guide** outlining the recommended daily routine (morning planning, evening reflection) and weekly pattern review
+- Added **delete confirmations** for both check-ins and habit anchors to prevent accidental removal
+- Improved **dashboard UX and error handling** for missing HRV and check-in data, using Tiny Habits framing to encourage small, achievable actions (Ref-A)
+- Replaced the 7-day trend list with a clean **7-Day Trend Table** for improved readability
+- Added stricter **“today-only HRV” logic**, ensuring readiness and HRV notes only appear when a measurement was taken on the same day
+- Updated styling across the dashboard:
+  - cleaned up table layout
+  - improved spacing and visual consistency
+  - unified card styling for analytics sections
+- Extended the **adherence forecast** with ISL-inspired probability bands and friendly, transparent explanations (Ref-C)
+- Added **Week 9 tests** validating the About & Methods view and dashboard context fields (readiness, HRV note, adherence explanation)
+- Ongoing refinement and polishing of UI, backend helpers and templates

 ---